scality/Zenko/swarm-production/README.md

 This docker service stack describes a simple Zenko production setup, including:

-* Host filesystem-based, easy to back up volumes for data and metadata
 * Load balancer (nginx-based) on all nodes of the swarm
 * Multi-tiered networks (user-facing, DMZ and backend services)
 * Thanks to Docker Swarm and its overlay network, virtual ips and scheduler,